pradheepprady/pradheepprady-WebDriverioboilerPlate-cucumber-appium-PradheepMeganathan/README.md

 - Install dependencies using `npm i` in the terminal.

-- Update the deviceName and platFormVersion in `config/android.info.js` and `config/ios.info.js` respectively.
+- Update the deviceName and platFormVersion in `config/android.info.js` respectively.

-- Execute `npm run ios` to run ios native app

-- Execute `npm run iosBrowser` to run ios safari browser

 - Execute `npm run android` to run android native app

-- Execute `npm run androidBrowser` to run android chrome browser

-- Execute `npm run lint` to run eslint